Posted on Leave a comment

 Current thyroid panel with TgAA on both parents

 Completed within the past 12 months.
 Must include thyroglobulin antibody testing.
-A dog can have normal hormone levels while being TgAA positive for autoimmune thyroiditis.
 Learn more in our OFA Health Testing Guide.

 04